 Scleral Lenses: Treatment for Irregular Corneas and Keratoconus

 Have you been told that you aren’t a good candidate for contact lenses because of the shape of your cornea or because your eyes are too dry?
 It can be disappointing to learn that you won’t be able to wear contacts for vision correction.
-But, you might consider talking with another optometrist for a second opinion.
+However, you might consider talking with another Optometrist for a second opinion.
 Scleral lenses are a great option that might work for your eyes.

 What are Scleral Lenses?

 The benefit of this design is that the scleral lenses can create a smooth optical surface, even when you have an irregular cornea.
-This smooth surface is an effective way to correct vision issues related to eye diseases such as keratoconus as well as other corneal irregularities.
+This smooth surface is an effective way to correct vision issues related to eye diseases such as keratoconus, as well as other corneal irregularities.

 How Do Scleral Lenses Compare with Other Types of Contact Lenses?

 The diameter size of scleral lenses is similar to soft contact lenses.
 In fact, the scleral lenses may be created to be a little bigger than a standard soft contact lens.
 Even though scleral lenses are a type of gas permeable lens, they are sized to be larger than the standard gas permeable contact lenses.

 The size runs between 14.5 mm and 24 mm.
 If the size is smaller than 18 mm, then the lenses are often called “mini-scleral.”
 Keep in mind that the average human cornea usually has a diameter of about 11.8 mm.
 This will allow the mini-scleral lens to fully cover the surface of the cornea, which will enhance the comfort of the lens.

 There are three types of scleral lenses.
 Your lens type will be determined by the size of the lenses and the way the lenses maintain contact with the eye.
 The three types of lenses include corneoscleral lenses, semi-scleral lenses, and full scleral lenses.